From aspiring priest, to atheist, to Muslim

 From theory to practice

 Up until that time, I had been largely removed from politics, gravitating towards what I perceived as “higher” pursuits (theology, teleology, metaphysics, etc.).
 However, this tragedy drove home the profound impact that policy decisions can have on people, and I resolved that regardless of the outcome of the particular war he fought in, my brother’s sacrifice would not be in vain.
-My lifelong desire for service, which I initially planned on realizing through the vocation of priesthood, was turned towards the ends of improving U.S. national security and foreign policy.
+My lifelong desire for service, which I initially planned on realizing through the vocation of priesthood, was turned towards the ends of improving U.S. national security and foreign policy–particularly through the study of epistemology:

-And so, I pursued a simultaneous B.A. in Near Eastern Studies.
-I became involved with an academic consortium that studies Middle East conflict (SISMEC)–which united academics, combat veterans and refugees/ expatriates from war-affected areas for the sake of fostering greater public understanding and community engagement on these critical issues.
+However, in order to better understand the particular challenges faced with regards to national security and foreign policy, I pursued a simultaneous B.A. in Near Eastern Studies, and became involved with an academic consortium (SISMEC) which united academics, combat veterans and refugees/ expatriates from war-affected areas for the sake of fostering greater public understanding and community engagement on issues related to war, terrorism and social unrest in the greater Middle East.
 Upon graduation, I began teaching courses on national security policy and foreign relations for the Department of Government and Public Service at the University of Arizona’s South Campus.
 And now, I am continuing my applied research as a Paul F. Lazarsfeld Fellow in Sociology at Columbia University.

 From treatises to op-eds